Moody's Corporation to Present - GuruFocus.com

-Moody’s Corporation (NYSE: MCO) announced today that Mark Kaye, Chief Financial Officer, will speak at the Redburn CEO Conference on Wednesday, November 30, 2022.
-Mr. Kaye’s presentation will begin at approximately 9:00 a.m.
-Eastern Time and will be webcast live.
-The webcast can be accessed at Moody’s Investor Relations website, ir.moodys.com.
+Moody’s Corporation (NYSE: MCO) announced today that Nick Reed, Chief Product Officer of Moody’s Analytics, will speak at the BMO Growth & ESG Conference on Wednesday, December 7, 2022.
+Mr. Reed’s presentation will begin at approximately 9:00 a.m.
+Eastern Time.
+A replay of the presentation will be made available through Moody’s Investor Relations website, ir.moodys.com.

 ABOUT MOODY’S CORPORATION